Kilkivan to Kingaroy Rail Trail: Use

 Most creeks are crossed via timber bridges or concrete causeways, the most notable of which is the restored curved trestle railway bridge at the rural town of Tingoora.
 After widespread criticism of the lack of a crossing at Wide Bay Creek near Kilkivan, Gympie Regional Council announced that $130,000 had been allocated to address the crossing and make other improvements along the trail by 30 June 2019.
 A low level bridge was opened across Wide Bay Creek in October 2021.
 There is another curved timber bridge between Cinnabar and Kinbombi.
-Old signage like W for Whistle an be seen along the trail.
+Old signage like W for Whistle can be seen along the trail.

 Along the KKRT scattered amenities (rest stops, public toilets and shelters) are placed for user convenience.
 There are multiple free camping options located in the townships however camping along the trail itself is not permitted.

 Use of the KKRT is governed by a Code of Conduct issued by the local governing authorities.